NTU-Mecatron/BehaviorTree.ROS/docs/tutorial4.md

 ### Workflow for writing a complex BT

-You shoudld *avoid* writing any of the XML files yourself; editing XML file with an editor is only for small details.
+You should *avoid* writing any of the XML files yourself; editing XML file with an editor is only for small details.
 Instead, here is the suggested workflow:

 1. Create a `TreeNodeModels` XML file using a .cpp script.
 This is required by Groot2 in order to add custom nodes and create a BT from GUI.